 Property: The total property of a child(ren) and the parent(s) must be under the following limits:

 The family home is exempt from the property limits, provided the family lives in the home.
-One automobile valued up to $5,500 is exempt.
+One automobile valued up to $32,045 is exempt.
+Any amount in excess of the $25,483 is counted in the personal property limit calculation.
 Furniture, clothing and appliances are also exempt.

 Residence: There are no durational residency requirements for the CalWORKs program.
 Families who reside in California and who intend to remain in California may be eligible.
 Eligible family members must be legal residents of the United States.